 *Once students have paid for the course, completed the pre-test, final exam, and the post-course evaluation they will be eligible for a $20 refund.
 The students must complete all criteria by September 30 and have emailed the instructor, Heidi Wollaeger (email@example.com), by September 30 to receive the refund.
 If all conditions are met, the cost of the course is $109.

 Cancellation policy: Due to the online nature of this course, students wishing to cancel their registration are subject to a $129 fee.

-Earlybird online registration for Greenhouse and Horticultural Lighting starts June 1, 2016
+Online registration for Greenhouse and Horticultural Lighting is open.

-The last day to register online is June 30, 2016
+The last date for online registration is June 30, 2016.

 Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Accommodations for persons with disabilities may be requested by contacting the event contact two weeks prior to the start of the event.
 Requests received after this date will be honored whenever possible.